Security

 Primer runs entirely in your environment.
 We have no access to your data because no mechanism exists for us to have it.

-You own the source code.
+You have the source code.

 Every security question has the same answer.
 You can audit every line.
 You can change anything.
 Nothing phones home.
 Nothing is hidden.